JadLevesque/PPMP-Iceberg/explanations.md

 ## `__COUNTER__` (extension)

-Most of widespread compilers (clang, gcc, msvc, icc, lcc, tinyc, chibic and some other) offer the language extension `__COUNTER__`, expands to an integer value starting at `0` and incrementing the value after every expansion:
+Most of widespread compilers (clang, gcc, msvc, icc, lcc, tinyc, chibic and some other) offer the language extension `__COUNTER__`, expanding to an integer value starting at `0` and incrementing the value after every expansion:
 ```c
 __COUNTER__ // 0
 __COUNTER__ // 1